ARCT2030 Materials and Small Constructions

 - Students are able to (1) analyse building constructional systems, components and construction sequences; (2) identify and examine a range of materials and technologies; (3) demonstrate a developing understanding of structural characteristics and limitations of building materials, and thus be able to critically apply general structural and servicing principles to specific architectural case studies; and (4) demonstrate developing skills in graphical and written analysis of building assemblies.

-- Typically this unit is assessed in the following ways: (1) A4 Booklet (2/4): steel and concrete construction case study and (2) A4 Booklet (4/4): Masonry and Timber case studies (steel and concrete have to be added from the previous submission in order to submit a complete booklet).
+- Indicative assessments in this unit are as follows: (1) A4 Booklet (2/4): steel and concrete construction case study and (2) A4 Booklet (4/4): Masonry and Timber case studies (steel and concrete have to be added from the previous submission in order to submit a complete booklet).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.